LC-Linkous/reverse_engineering_notes/README.md

 Power supply sequencing is a type of power analysis that helps identify startup procedures and dependencies between subsystems.
 Voltage rail monitoring can identify switching events and operational modes.
 Power consumption signatures may leak information about cryptographic operations or internal state transitions.

+#### Side-channel Analysis
+Side-channel analysis exploits unintended information leakage that may happen through electromagnetic emissions, acoustic signatures (or fingerprints), timing variations, and other phenomena.
+Electromagnetic analysis (which may need specialized equipment) captures RF emissions, which may correlate with internal device operations.
+Acoustic analysis monitors sound patterns from the device that could indicate trends in mechanical behavior or electrical switching events (such as mechanical relays switching on, servo movement, etc.).
+Timing analysis measurements on components can detect the timing of a signal or command through a device that could provide information on execution delays, which could then provide some insight on how components work together within a device.